 All the tailored elements of delivering your individual course, whether that’s lectures involving large numbers of students, small group teaching sessions (tutorials and workshops), or practical-based sessions, will give you the best opportunity to build your knowledge, gain the right skills, and make the most of your experience with York.

-Our plans in the Department of Chemistry are taking into account a range of potential scenarios including the various Government restrictions that may be in place, as outlined in our 2020 Chemistry Undergraduate Teaching Flyer (PDF , 725kb).
+Our plans in the Department of Chemistry are taking into account a range of potential scenarios including the various Government restrictions that may be in place.
+You might like to see our plans for last year: 2020 Chemistry Undergraduate Teaching Flyer (PDF , 725kb).
 This means that we’re working hard to design your courses to be flexible, and focused on these distinctive learning outcomes.

 We are preparing to teach cohorts of students located both on and off-campus (if some of our international students are unable to join us at the start of term).
 We are working on different ways for students to interact, to engage with each other and with staff, wherever they are located.